-Afternoon: To set your expectation for the days ahead, a word about our private 16-passenger dahabeya-your accommodations for the next five nights: This is not your typical large river ship.
+Afternoon: While we're enjoying lunch, our private, classic Nile river-yacht will have already set sail as we begin one of the highlights of our Egypt adventure.
+To set your expectation for the days ahead, a word about our private 16-passenger dahabeya-your accommodations for the next five nights: This is not your typical large river ship, packed with travelers, chugging up and down the Nile (we're content to let those big boats pass us by).
 Instead, you'll experience a gentler, more gracious era in travel.
 In fact, the history of the dahabeya goes back to the Pharaonic times, and inscriptions of these vessels have been found in the tombs of ancient Egyptian Kings.
 They take their name from the Arabic word for gold (dahab), since the earliest form of this boat was golden colored.
 As we glide quietly across the Nile's timeless waters, guided by the gentle winds and whims of the currents, our small motorized tender is there to nudge us along when we require assistance.
-The intimate size of our vessel also allows us to visit ancient temples at quiet times, and gives us access to the smaller islands and riverside villages unavailable to travelers on the big river ships.
+The intimate size of our vessel also allows us to visit ancient temples at quiet times, and gives us access to the smaller islands and riverside villages that travelers on the big river ships can only dream about.
+And at night, we'll be far away from the bright lights and lines of the noisy tourist steamers.
 Quietly moored in secluded locales, we can spend peaceful evenings relaxing on deck, gazing out at the Nile to imagine a time when Cleopatra and Julius Caesar drifted past these very same waters aboard the Egyptian queen's gilded barge.

-With a crew of 15 along to provide attentive, personal service to our small group of just 16 travelers, we'll begin our romantic journey along the Nile this afternoon.
+With a crew of 15 along to provide attentive, personal service to our small group of just 16 travelers, you may feel a bit like a queen or a pharaoh yourself as we begin our romantic journey along the Nile this afternoon.
 Our first cruise will last approximately four hours, plenty of time to appreciate just how relaxing this form of Nile travel can be while taking in the vistas to either side of the river where life plays out along its banks unchanged for centuries.
-We'll arrive in Higz, a small village along the Nile's east bank.
+We'll arrive in Higz, a small village along the Nile's east bank, and take a village walk before watching the sun set over the Nile before returning to our yacht.